mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 	- Studied orange bread mold, also known as *neurospora crassa*
 	- Mould grows on **minimal media**, consisting of inorganic salts, sucrose and vitamin
 	- Used x rays to produce nutritional mutants (auxotrophs)
+	- Hypothesis: Each mutant had  a defective gene for an enzyme need